FaithScore: Fine-grained Evaluations of Hallucinations in Large Vision-Language Models: Meta-evaluate \

 \subsection{Verifier Accuracy on Fact Verification}

 Another key factor of our automatic method is the reliability of the verifier visual entailment model (VEM).
 Hence, we also evaluate the accuracy of different VEMs on the annotated samples.
 Because of the atomic fact revision operation during the annotation process, there may be some differences in atomic facts labeled by different annotators.
 To improve reliability, we only keep these atomic facts annotated by all three annotators for VEM evaluation.
 The final label for each atomic fact is determined by the majority voting scheme.
-The total number of atomic facts is $1,380$ and the average number of atomic facts in each answer is $7.67$.
-For verifier VEMs, we evaluate OFA-EM, OFA~\cite{ofa}, mPLUG~\cite{mplug}, BLIP-2-flant5xl, BLIP-2-flant5xxl~\cite{blip2}, LLaVA, and LLaVA-1.5 (Table~\ref{tab:vems}).
+The total number of atomic facts derived from descriptive sub-sentences is $1,380$ and the average number of atomic facts in each descriptive sub-sentence is $2.04$.
+For verifier VEMs, we evaluate OFA-EM, OFA~\cite{ofa}, mPLUG~\cite{mplug}, BLIP-2-flant5xl, BLIP-2-flant5xxl~\cite{blip2}, LLaVA, LLaVA-1.5 (Table~\ref{tab:vems}).
 More details about these models are shown in Section~\ref{devem} of the Appendix.
-Among all models, LLaVA-1.5 performs best on fact verification, so we use it for estimating \ours.
+Among all models, LLaVA-1.5 performs best on fact verification, so we use it for estimating \ours\ in Section 5.

+Another potential reason for employing this LVLM as a verifier is that our verification task is a discriminative task that usually generates a shorter response, and tends not to generate hallucination, which has been demonstrated in our Section 5.5 (The Influence of Answer Length on Hallucinations) and the existing work \cite{factscore,TIFA}.